Cyneek/Laravel-Compactor/README.md

 											passed through the $file parameter.

 	### Less class:

-		(from all the list of methods, the most important)
+		- min($file, $compact = TRUE, $is_aggregated = NULL):		Compiles the less file passed throught the $fname

-		- compileFile($fname, $outFname = null):		Compiles the less file passed throught the $fname parameter and saves it in the file set on $outFname.
+																	parameter and saves it in the file set on $outFname.
 																	If the second parameter is NULL, the method will return a string with all the data.

 ## EXAMPLES